 The Ultimate Road Trip Guide to Exploring HWY 395: Mammoth Lakes Hot Springs and Alabama Hills

-We didn't really have a plan when we decided to go camping, but those kinds of adventures are the best!
-We had a rough notion of what activities and locations we wanted to see, but we planned to do things on the fly during our vacation.
-We discovered that Mammoth would be substantially colder at night than Lone Pine while researching the weather (Alabama Hills).
+While researching the weather during winter time, we discovered that Mammoth would be substantially colder at night than Lone Pine.
 We knew that temperature would play a huge role in our camping trip's comfort, so we opted to do a day trip to Mammoth Lakes and spend our camping time in the Alabama Hills.

 This viewpoint is an excellent place to pause and take in the Mono Lake views!
 If you have any stickers that haven't found a home yet, the guard rail appears to be covered in stickers, so you might bring one to add to the collection.